DNO ASA: About DNO

 DNO is Norway's oldest oil company and the first to list on the Oslo Stock Exchange in 1981.
-During the last two decades the company's focus has shifted from the North Sea to the Middle East region.
+During the last two decades, the company's focus has shifted from the North Sea to the Middle East region.

 In 2004, DNO was the first international oil company to enter the Kurdistan region of Iraq, at a time when the Kurdish region's oil industry was virtually non-existent.
 The company began production from its flagship Tawke oil field in Kurdistan in 2007 – just two years after the start of exploration activities.
 The neighboring Peshkabir field was brought on production in 2018.

 DNO is now the leading international operator in Kurdistan in terms of production (more than 110,000 barrels of oil per day in 2017) and reserves (the Tawke and Peshkabir fields together hold more than 500 million barrels of proven and probable reserves).

-The company re-entered the North Sea as well in 2017, acquiring offshore exploration licenses in Norway and the United Kingdom.
+The company also re-entered the North Sea in 2017, acquiring offshore exploration licenses in Norway and the United Kingdom.
 This has since expanded to include the Norwegian Sea and the Barents Sea.

+In April 2024, DNO ASA, with partners including OKEA ASA, announced the advancement of the Brasse field development in the North Sea, with plans for a tie-back to the nearby Brage platform and a projected start of production in the first half of 2027.
+The field, expected to be renamed Bestla, holds an estimated 24 million barrels of recoverable reserves and could contribute 10,000 boepd net to OKEA at peak production, with operation potentially extending beyond 2031.